 Have you received a notice from the IRS regarding a tax debt?
-If so, you may be wondering what your next steps should be.
-One of the best ways to resolve your tax debt is through an IRS tax settlement.
-Let’s take a closer look at what tax settlements are, the different types of IRS tax settlements available, and how to go about finding the right one for your needs.
+If so, what should your next steps be?
+An IRS tax settlement is one of the best ways to resolve your tax debt.
+Let’s look closely at tax settlements, the types of IRS tax settlements available, and how to find the right one for your needs.

 What is an IRS Tax Settlement?